Nasdanika/core/flow/model/doc/flow.md

 to prevent overriding at lower levels.

 Flows also can be defined as final, i.e. they cannot be extended.
-Note that a final abstract journey makes no sense.
+Note that a final abstract flow makes no sense.